Editor’s note: This blog post was originally published in March 2016 and has been completely revamped and updated for

-Burndown Charts are meant to track velocity during short sprints of work – and as such, they are integrated directly with your GitHub Milestones.
+Burndown Charts are meant to track velocity during short sprints of work – and as such, they are integrated directly with your Zenhub sprints.

-Hit the + icon beside the 'New Issue' button to create a milestone spanning repositories:
+Hit the + icon beside the 'New Issue' button to create a sprint spanning repositories:

-Once you have created your milestone with a start date and end date, navigate back to the Board.
-You can use multi-action to select multiple (estimated) Issues to be added to the Sprint.
+Once you have created your sprint with a start date and end date, navigate back to the Board.
+You can use multi-action to select multiple (estimated) Issues to be added to the sprint.

 3. Navigate to your Burndown Report

 Your Burndown Charts can be accessed via the 'Reports' section in the sidebar of your Workspace (or by using the keyboard shortcut

 d).
-The repos you've connected into your Multi-Repo Board will appear together here.
+The repos you've connected to your Multi-Repo Board will appear together here.
 You can check or uncheck repos to filter your Burndown Chart.

 3. Select a sprint

-Choose a Milestone from the drop-down filter on the right.
-Zenhub Burndown's will be available for the last 10 closed Milestones.
-You can also export the report to CSV to further customize and analyse data.
+Choose a sprint from the drop-down filter on the right.
+Zenhub burndowns will be available for the last 10 closed Milestones.
+You can also export the report to CSV to further customize and analyze data.

 4. Track your progress!

-After choosing a Milestone, all Issues which have been assigned a story-point estimate will appear on the Burndown Chart.
+After choosing a sprint, all Issues which have been assigned a story-point estimate will appear on the Burndown Chart.
 As you finish Issues assigned to the Sprint, a new data point will appear, "stepping down" in the chart.